 The college has a limited number of desktop computers that have been retired from campus computer labs.
-To apply for a free desktop computer, please complete the Student Emergency Fund application and explain your need.
-You must be enrolled in fall classes to be considered.
-You may go to the application on the college website.
-The form requires a recommendation and you can upload this email to satisfy that required field.
+To apply for a free desktop computer, please complete the Student Desktop Request form and answer all of the questions.
+You must be currently enrolled in classes to be considered.

 WHAT DO I NEED TO KNOW ABOUT VIDEO CONFERENCING?

 There may be times your class meets as a group online or you may have a virtual appointment with an instructor of advisor.
 Here are a few important tips for being on camera in class or during a meeting: